adamwong246/adamwong246.github.io/_src/pages/aboutMe.md

 # about me

 My name is Adam Wong.
-I'm a living in Portland Oregon and working for [chroma](https://chroma.fund), where I double as a full stack web developer and amateur economics hacker.
+I'm a living in beautiful Portland Oregon and working for [chroma](https://chroma.fund), where I double as a full stack computer wizard, amateur designer and wannabe economics hacker.

+I have a wonderful boyfriend, Vince, and 2 dogs.
+I also drink too much coffee and I'm obsessed with Soylent.

 ---